chromium/chromium/docs/early-hints.md

 to Chrome enables Early Hints support.

 ### Using Origin Trial

+**Note**: As of version 98 the origin trial has expired.
+The Chrome networking team is preparing to ship the feature and the origin trial may be available again in the near future until it's fully shipped.

 You can opt any page on your origin into Early Hints by [requesting a token for your origin](https://developer.chrome.com/origintrials/#/view_trial/2856408063659737089).